 3.1 Morning Boost

-Start your day with a refreshing glass of cranberry juice as part of your breakfast.
-You can mix it with:
+Kick off your day with a glass of cranberry juice.
+Try mixing it with:

-• Smoothies: Blend cranberry juice with bananas, spinach, and a scoop of protein powder for an energizing smoothie.
+- Smoothies: Blend juice, bananas, spinach, and a scoop of protein powder.

-• Overnight Oats: Soak oats in cranberry juice instead of milk for a flavorful twist.
+- Overnight Oats: Soak oats in cranberry juice instead of milk for a different taste.

 3.2 Cocktails and Mocktails

-• Cranberry Mojito: Mix cranberry juice with fresh mint, lime juice, and club soda for a refreshing cocktail.
+- Cranberry Mojito: Mix juice, fresh mint, lime juice and club soda.

-• Cranberry Spritzer: Combine cranberry juice with sparkling water and a splash of lime for a refreshing mocktail.
+- Cranberry Spritzer: Combine juice, sparkling water and lime slice for a mocktail.

 3.3 Cooking and Baking Uses